nest/nest-simulator/doc/examples/intrinsic_currents_spiking.rst

 References
 ~~~~~~~~~~~

 ..
-[1] Hill and Tononi (2005) Modeling Sleep and Wakefulness in the
+[1] Hill and Tononi (2005) Modeling sleep and wakefulness in the
-       Thalamocortical System J Neurophysiol 93:1671
+       thalamocortical system.
+J Neurophysiol 93:1671
        http://dx.doi.org/10.1152/jn.00915.2004.

 See Also
 ~~~~~~~~~~

-intrinsic_currents_subthreshold.py

-:Authors:

-KEYWORDS:
+:doc:`intrinsic_currents_subthreshold`

 We imported all necessary modules for simulation, analysis and plotting.